Class MultimapSubject

 • containsExactly

-public final Ordered containsExactly()
+@CanIgnoreReturnValue public final Ordered containsExactly()

-Fails if the multimap is not empty.
+Checks that the actual multimap is empty.

 • containsExactly

-public final Ordered containsExactly(@Nullable Object k0,
+@CanIgnoreReturnValue public final Ordered containsExactly(@Nullable Object k0, @Nullable Object v0, @Nullable Object... rest)

 Warning: the use of varargs means that we cannot guarantee an equal number of key/value pairs at compile time.
 Please make sure you provide varargs in key/value pairs!